vaishetty/DataScienceWorkgroup-Connecting-R-to-mysql/README.md

 ### Step 2: Connecting MySQL database and R

-- Install the package RMySQL and call the library RMySQL in R.
+- Install the `RMySQL` R package and load the library in your R session.

 `install.packages("RMySQL")`

 `library(RMySQL)`

-- Connect R to MySQL using below code.
-When prompted to enter your password, enter the password created above.
+- Establish the connection between your RStudio and MySQL like so -

 `con = dbConnect(MySQL(), user="root", rstudioapi::askForPassword("Database password"), dbname="sample_db", host="localhost")`

-- To Access the data from MySQL in R use below code.
-Below chunk of code will display 10 records from *user_details* table.
+(When prompted to enter your password, enter the password created above).

+- Now, we can query data from MySQL using R, like so -

 `dbGetQuery(con, 'select * from user_details limit 10')`

+Above query will display 10 records from the *user_details* table.

 <img width="827" alt="Screen Shot 2021-02-28 at 11 54 15 PM" src="https://user-images.githubusercontent.com/55261637/109467643-59db0480-7a20-11eb-83cc-899e201096d8.png">

-- Create/Use the dataframe in R to load this dataframe to MySQL.
+- We can also write/export an R dataframe to MySQL.

-  For example:
+  To illustrate, let us create a sample dataframe in R containing 2 columns `x` (Containing 10 numbers) & `y` (Containing 10 letters), like so -

   `x <- 1:10`